-Last Days of Fall in the Hudson Valley – Let’s Get Ready to Celebrate Thanksgiving! – by Kei Kullberg
+Last Days of Fall in the Hudson Valley – Let’s Get Ready to Celebrate Fall! – by Kei Kullberg

 Sponsored Content by Kei Kullberg NYS Licensed Mortgage Loan Originator NMLS# 1740248

 The holiday spirit is coming to life—maybe a bit too early for some holidays.
-But Thanksgiving is right around the corner, and your creativity will play a crucial role in bringing some semblance of normalcy to these atypical family gatherings.
-There are plenty of Thanksgiving decor ideas that will help you keep the holiday spirit alive during your socially-distanced holidays.
+But Fall Season is right around the corner, and your creativity will play a crucial role in bringing some semblance of normalcy to these atypical family gatherings.
+There are plenty of fall decor ideas that will help you keep the holiday spirit alive during your socially-distanced holidays.
 They don’t require a ton of effort either.

 Town & Country Mag recommends using the iconic turkey sparingly.
-It is kind of a softball as far as Thanksgiving decor ideas go, and it can detract from the overall aesthetic when used overwhelmingly.
-Turkey themed decorations should be sprinkled throughout the home as accent pieces because there are plenty of opportunities to get creative with the rest of the space.
+It is kind of a softball as far as Fall decor ideas go, and it can detract from the overall aesthetic when used overwhelmingly.
+Turkey-themed decorations should be sprinkled throughout the home as accent pieces because there are plenty of opportunities to get creative with the rest of the space.

 An organic look goes a long way.
 And since fall is harvest season, produce baskets and seasonal items like pumpkins and apples make phenomenal decorative pieces for any open surface.
 You can paint them for extra wow-factor, or incorporate autumn-themed floral displays to create a vibrant cacophony of fall colors.
 Town & Country even suggests repurposing an autumn-themed wreath as a table centerpiece, with a serving dish or candle in the middle.
 Fall colors are short-lived and awe-inspiring, so don’t miss out on the chance to create a jaw-dropping tablescape this year.